 Born in Oklahoma City, Oklahoma, Patrick Ogle began his ballet training at the School of Ballet Oklahoma at the age of eight.
 During the summer of 2000, Ogle participated in American Ballet Theatre’s Summer Intensive Program and joined ABT’s Studio Company that same year.
 He became a member of the Company’s corps de ballet in April 2002.

-He created roles in One of Three and Rabbit and Rogue.
+He created the Wolf in Alexei Ratmansky's The Sleeping Beauty and roles in One of Three and Rabbit and Rogue.

 Ogle worked with Twyla Tharp on the workshop for Come Fly Away.